-Report highlights ‘alarming vulnerability’ of Himalayan region – even in optimistic climate scenarios06/02/2019 - by the Climate Centre
+Report highlights ‘alarming vulnerability’ of Himalayan region – even in optimistic climate scenarios

 A landmark study released Monday that brought together 350 researchers and policy experts from more than 20 countries has found that even if global temperature rise is limited to 1.5°C, a third of Himalayan glaciers will have melted by the end of the century.